What’s Beneath the Disdain?

 If you find that you’re having a hard time releasing disdain towards a person, consider talking to a counselor or therapist who can help you process it all.
 Atlanta Wellness Collective has a team of licensed mental health providers who are here to help.
 For support, contact us or request an appointment online.

-This blog post was written by Danielle Dunkley, PhD, LPC, NCC, ACS.
+This blog post was written by Dr. Danielle Dunkley.

 Disclaimer: This blog is not intended to substitute professional therapeutic advice.
 Talk with your healthcare provider about your health concerns and before starting or stopping therapies.
 No content on this site, regardless of date, should ever be used as a substitute for direct professional advice from your doctor or other qualified clinician.